Cheasley91/english-for-bee/README.md

 Set the following environment variable in **Project → Settings → Environment Variables**:

 - `OPENAI_API_KEY=<your key>` – used by `/api/transcribe` (do not commit keys).

+### Firebase (optional)

+Set `VITE_USE_FIREBASE=true` and the `VITE_FB_*` config values to enable Firestore persistence.
+Users start anonymously; calling `signInEmail(email, password)` signs in or creates an account, and `upgradeAnonToEmail(email, password)` links the anonymous user so progress and lessons stay under the same UID.

+### Daily Tips

+Tips rotate automatically by calendar day and appear on the home and lesson screens—no setup required.

+Thai translations are provided for each lesson item when available and will improve over time.

 ### API